HyunLee103/Music_Style_Transfer/README.md

 2)WaveNet is an un-supervised model that generates waveform in time domain.
 It is applied in various fields, and in the 4)Timbretron paper, it was used instead of griffin-lim in the audio reconstruction, which was considered above, and it was said that the performance was better.
 5) In Universal Music Translation, Auto-encoder is created using WaveNet.

 As mentioned above, Audio reconstruction is necessary for transferring in the Frequency domain, and it is unnecessary because the waveform form is maintained in the time domain.

+# Dataset
+100 songs by genre sampled from gtzan dataset(http://marsyas.info/downloads/datasets.html) and melon, a total of 200 songs.
+Similar characteristics were maintained within one genre while sampling to reflect characteristics that can be distinguished from other genres.